timm/lisp/README.md

-Having coded a lot in Prolog, LISP, Smalltalk, Python, Lua, CoffeeScript,  etc, etc I found myself using the same tricks, the same directory structures, the same editor (vim), the same workflow (git for storage, markdown for documentation), the same multi-windowed environment (tmux), the same unit testing strategies,...
-And all of those tricks worked in ascii terminals, are fast to boot, worked cross-platform, etc etc.
+Having coded a lot in Prolog, LISP, Smalltalk, Python, Lua, CoffeeScript,  etc, etc I found myself using the same tricks all the time; e.g

+- the same directory structures;
+- the same unit testing strategy;
+- the same way of handling global options;
+- the same workflow (git for storage, markdown for documentation),
+- the same multi-paned environment (tmux),
+- the same editor (vim),
+- the same same shell (bash),

+And all of those tricks
+ worked in ascii terminals, are fast to boot, worked cross-platform, etc etc.

-Here are all those tricks, tuned for LISP.
+Here are all those tricks, tweaked  for LISP.

 ## Installation